Databingo/jnote/README.md

 Actually you can use jnote as a JSON editor, for more usage information you can check the original repository which is no longer be developed by the author.(https://github.com/skanehira/tson)

+## Todo
+1. Set current node when use G or gg
+2. Order records according created time when build nodes tree.

 ## About improvement
 Since the original repository was last committed at 2019.11.07, many dependences changed.
 I updated them and add a Text area for the visitation of node's content.